wolfeidau/github-action-workflow-check/README.md

 # action-workflow-check

 This is a CLI which checks if the version of an action used in your workflow is up to date, and output changes required.
+This is to assist with the recommendations relating to pinning third party actions using their git sha in the [Security hardening for GitHub Actions](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions).

 This project builds on the [github.com/rhysd/actionlint](https://github.com/rhysd/actionlint) project, using it as a library.